IBM/charts/stable/ibm-datapower-dev/README.md

 This chart deploys a single IBM DataPower Gateway node with a default pattern into an IBM Cloud Private or other Kubernetes environment.
 The default pattern,  the `RESTProxy` pattern, configures the DataPower node to act as a reverse proxy, directing client requests to the appropriate backend server.

+## Prerequisites
+helm and kubectl must be installed and configured on your system.

+## Resources Required
+Minimum resources per pod: 2 CPU and 4 GB RAM

 ## Installing the Chart
 To install the chart with the release name `my-release` and default pattern (See .Values.patternName below):
  ```bash
 $ helm install --name my-release -f <mycrypto.yaml> stable/ibm-datapower-dev
 ```